Noted Irish playwright and philosopher George Bernard Shaw opined, “Youth is wasted on the young.”

 As I see around me, medical innovations are making people live longer.
 However, costs of keeping healthy are also on a rise.
 A doctor’s fee has risen to match a lawyer’s fee!

-The reason I must buy a cover as soon as possible is because the more I delay, the more I will have to pay as premium.
+The reason I must buy a cover as soon as possible is that the more I delay, the more I will have to pay as premium.

 4. I will buy term insurance